-- 1. Medicaid eligible.
-However, under FFPSA, services may be offered to families that may have private insurance and/or be uninsured or underinsured.
-For those that do not meet Medicaid eligibility requirements other funding sources should be considered. - 2.
-Services billed meet all the requirements of the current Medicaid State Plan. - 3.
-Providers delivering services are Medicaid providers and contracted with Medicaid MCO plans. - 4.
-Services are pre-authorized by MCO plan. - 5.
-Service limits have not already been exhausted in the prior twelve months. - 6.
+- 3. Providers delivering services are Medicaid providers and contracted with Medicaid MCO plans. - 4.
+Services are pre-authorized by Medicaid Managed Care plan. - 5.
+Service limits have not already been exhausted in the prior twelve months . - 6.
 Recipient meets "Medical Necessity." - 7.
 Non-clinical services (i.e., home visiting) may have "in lieu of services" that may be reimbursable by the health plan.

-If any of ONE these assumptions is untrue, it is presumed the cost of services will not be reimbursed by Medicaid.
+If any of these assumptions is untrue, it is presumed the cost of services will not be reimbursed by Medicaid.
 In addition, there are requirements of the evidence-based practices (EBPs) that fall outside the traditional "coverage and limitations" of the Medicaid scope of services.
 In particular, several practice areas have been identified which may not be funded through traditional Medicaid reimbursement rates but are required under FFPSA.
 These include: